 How Long Does Divorce Take?

-However, every divorce is different and timings will vary according to the complexity of your case, and whether you both agree about things such as what should happen to your finances.
+Every divorce is different and timings will vary according to the complexity of your case and how much you both agree on.

 Common Delays In Divorce Cases